Efficient Information Retrieval for Sensing via Continuous Measurement: Efficient retrieval of the quantum Fisher Information

 \section{Efficient retrieval of the quantum Fisher Information}

+Our aim below is to devise an effective measurement scheme for the emission field of generic driven-dissipative sensors, to retrieve efficiently the emission-field QFI (up to a time-independent constant) thus to saturate the CQRB $1/K I_{\rm E}(\theta_0,T)$ for long interrogations.
+While we focus below on the continuous measurement of the emission field alone, we note as a prospect that a final strong measurement of the sensor subsequent to the continuous monitoring may provide additional useful information and may allow for the retrieval of the global QFI of the sensor and the emission field~\cite{Albarelli2018restoringheisenberg,Albarelli_2017}.

-Our aim below is to devise an efficient measurement scheme to saturate the optimal sensing precision as quantified by the QFI of the environment Eq.~\eqref{eq:QFIe}.
-As outlined in the Sec.~\ref{sec:intro}, our scheme features the implementation of a temporally quasi-local continuous measurement, enabled by directing the emission field of the system into a quantum decoder module---an auxiliary open system subjected to continuous measurement at its output port, cf. Fig.~\ref{fig:fig1}.
+As outlined in the Sec.~\ref{sec:intro}, our scheme features the implementation of a temporally quasi-local continuous measurement, enabled by directing the emission field of the sensor into a quantum decoder module---an auxiliary open system subjected to continuous measurement at its output port, cf. Fig.~\ref{fig:fig1}.
 Our measurement scheme thus implements continuous monitoring of cascaded quantum optical setups~\cite{PhysRevLett.70.2269,PhysRevLett.70.2273}.
 The dynamics associated with the quantum decoder can be described by Eqs.~(\ref{eq:Hse}--\ref{eq: evolution_int}) with the simple replacement ${\rm S\to D}$ of the subscripts.
-In particular, the joint evolution operator of the environment and the decoder $U_{\rm DE}(T)$ can be transcribed from Eqs.~\eqref{eq:UT} and Eq.~\eqref{eq: evolution_int}, and features the sequential interaction with the time bins $[n]$, $n=1,2,\dots,N$.
-We emphasize that the decoder interacts with the time bins \emph{subsequent} to the system thus guaranteeing causality, as naturally incorporated in the theory of cascaded open systems~\cite{PhysRevLett.70.2269,PhysRevLett.70.2273}.
+In particular, the joint evolution operator of the environment and the decoder $U_{\rm DE}(T)$ can be transcribed from Eqs.~\eqref{eq:UT} and \eqref{eq: evolution_int}, and features the sequential interaction with the time bins $[n]$, $n=1,2,\dots,N$.
+We emphasize that the decoder interacts with the time bins \emph{subsequent} to the sensor thus guaranteeing causality, as naturally incorporated in the theory of cascaded open systems~\cite{PhysRevLett.70.2269,PhysRevLett.70.2273}.

-To be specific, we will consider continuous counting of the output field of the quantum decoder, as captured by the projectors $\Pi_{\{\sigma_n\}}$ in Eq.~\eqref{eq:countingPOVM}.
+To be specific, we consider below continuous counting of the output field of the quantum decoder, as captured by the projectors $\Pi_{\{\sigma_n\}}$ in Eq.~\eqref{eq:countingPOVM}.
 This effectively implements a measurement